Frequently Asked Questions

 FCL strictly follows the day to day notes recording and documentation requirements of the client.
 Usually the engineer will keep a registered engineering log book in which are detailed notes on the day to day work: equipment setups and serial numbers; contact details of suppliers, sources of information (references to websites, textbooks, papers, equations etc.); test results summaries and calculations.
 These will be left with the client when FCL's engineer leaves.
 FCL's policy on note keeping is to record sufficiently detailed notes in such a way that tests, investigations etc. can be repeated reliably at a later date after FCL has left.
 FCL has received many positive comments about the detail and high quality of both its routine note keeping and the formal reports that it has produced.

-FCL regards the production of quality documentation as essential.
-FCL's documents are relevant, concise, consistent, free from rambling, repetition and unnecessary words.
+FCL regards the production of quality documentation as an essential part of its services to the client.
+FCL's documents are relevant, concise, free from rambling, repetition and unnecessary words.
+Opinions are not expressed without reliable evidence that the reader may follow up.
 Perhaps with the exception of Ohm's Law, no formula is stated without references to reputable text books and/or reliable papers.
 High skill levels of the common word processing, spreadsheet and graphics applications are maintained to generate these.
 Quite often a client's deliveries include well written and correctly configured and reviewed documents, acceptable to the customer.
 FCL has experience in writing most types of deliverable specifications (requirements, design proving, test, acceptance) for many types of equipment.

 The client will benefit both from the skills that FCL has built up over years working in similar industries and from the privately funded R&D work FCL engages in to prepare for future contracts.
 Furthermore, unless the client requires otherwise, FCL will leave a set of very comprehensive documents with the client.
 On most contracts one of the client's senior engineers or project managers works directly with FCL's representative to ensure that the best possible support is given.
 Quite often FCL's support covers a period whilst the client is searching to fill a permanent staff position covering similar responsibilities.
 Once the new employee is found, FCL can work with him/her to ensure that everything required is transferred, hardware demonstrated, questioned answered etc..

 FCL respects the clients' proprietary work and always assumes the highest level of confidentiality.
-It will never divulge any aspects to anybody without permission.
+It will never release any of this information elsewhere without the explicit and unambiguous written permission from the owner.
 FCL is happy to sign any reasonably worded confidentiality, non-disclosure or similar agreement with the client.

 To provide a consistently delivered and highly professional service.